Welcome!

 I am a PhD student at the Max Planck Institute for Intelligent Systems and the University of Tübingen, advised by Claire Vernade and Michael Mühlebach.

-My main research interest is reinforcement learning, particularly the problem of generalization and continual learning in RL.
+My main research interest is reinforcement learning, particularly the problem of generalization and lifelong learning in RL.
 I am also interested in exploring connections between machine learning and other fields, such as dynamical systems, physics, and theoretical computer science.

 More